Jousure/Sortify/README.md

-# 📱 Sortify – Android Sorting Algorithm Visualizer
+# 📱 Sortify – Sorting Algorithm Visualizer for Android

-**Sortify** is a sleek, educational Android app that visually demonstrates how popular sorting algorithms work.
-Using animated, colorful bars, it breaks down each step of the sorting process in real time.
+**Sortify** is an Android app that helps users learn how sorting algorithms work through real-time animations.
+It shows how data gets sorted step by step, using colorful bars to make each operation easy to understand.

 Perfect for:
 - 🎓 **Students** learning data structures